zer0Kerbal/KlockheedMartianLtd/readme.md

 ### *Our mission is Kerbol*

-Agent, flag(s), and common files for Klockheed Martian.
+Agent, flags, and common files for Klockheed Martian.

 ## By [`zer0Kerbal`][zer0Kerbal], inspired by [dtobi][auth-link]